Antimony51122/Elingling_On_Time/Documentation/source/_build/html/_sources/arch/event_handling.rst.txt

 Event Handling Pattern
 ======================

-The game design follows a simple observer pattern where event handlers responds when an event occurs.
-Unity Event Handling system has been based on the delegate type which specifies a method signature and allow us to pass references to methods.
-The design pattern are shown in the system diagram below:
+The game design follows a simple observer pattern where event handlers respond when an event occurs.
+Unity Event Handling system has been based on the delegate type, which specifies a method signature and allows us to pass references to methods.
+The design pattern is shown in the system diagram below:

 .. figure:: ../_static/system_diagrams/event_handling_system_diagram.png
     :align: center